-(I) Unpaid personal leave
+(m) Unpaid personal leave

 Where an employee has exhausted all paid personal leave entitlements, they are entitled to take unpaid personal leave to care for members of their immediate family or household who are sick and require care and support or who require care due to an expected emergency.
 The employer and the employee will agree on the period.
-In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of sub-clauses (g) and (h) are met.
+In the absence of agreement, the employee is entitled to take up to two working days per occasion, provided the requirements of sub-clauses (h) and (i) are met.

-(m) Communicable disease
+(n) Communicable disease